 WebStorm is built on top of the open-source IntelliJ Platform, which we at JetBrains have been developing and perfecting for over 15 years.
-It offers the tight integration with VSC, Local History feature, has a vibrant plugin ecosystem, is completely configurable, and has much, much more to offer.
+It offers the tight integration with VCS, Local History feature, has a vibrant plugin ecosystem, is completely configurable, and has much, much more to offer.

 WebStorm provides a unified UI for working with many popular Version Control Systems, ensuring a consistent user experience across git, SVN, Mercurial, and Perforce.